-Fig.1.
-Fault in a distribution network: a) network layout and b) RMS voltages on feeders [20]
+Fig. 1.
+Fault in a distribution network: (a) network layout and (b) RMS voltages on feeders [20]

 To determine the scope of research for this publication, data obtained in the United States of America and Canada were analyzed.
-These countries were chosen because a very comprehensive investigation regarding power quality for the US and Canada was conducted by a study based on three surveys carried out by the National Power Laboratory (NPL), the Canadian Electrical Association (CEA), and the Electric Power Research Institute (EPRI) [1].
+These countries were chosen because a comprehensive investigation into their power quality was conducted through a study based on three surveys carried out by the National Power Laboratory (NPL), the Canadian Electrical Association (CEA), and the Electric Power Research Institute (EPRI) [1].
 Each organization collected measurement data at a different point.
 NPL examined voltages at electrical outlets, EPRI at substations, and CEA at service entrance panels.
 Due to the measurement points during the study, the authors considered data from CEA to be the most interesting for this publication.
 Therefore, further analyses are based on them.

 In 1991, the Canadian Electrical Association (CEA) initiated a three-year survey on power quality [21].
 The primary objectives of the survey were to assess the overall levels of power quality in Canada.
 The results would establish a baseline against which future surveys could be compared to identify trends.
-Twentytwo utilities across Canada participated in the survey, with a total of 550 sites monitored for 25 days each.
+Twenty-two utilities across Canada participated in the survey, with a total of 550 sites monitored for 25 days each.